 - 1. Participate in a minimum of one large ensemble each semester - 2.
 Study privately and participate in Master Class in their primary performance medium each semester (voice or instrument) (additional fee required) - 3.
 Complete a juried examination in their performance medium each semester - 4.
-Pass the Keyboard Proficiency Exam (Piano skills assessed during the first semester).
+Pass the Keyboard Proficiency Exam MUSC2000 (Piano skills assessed during the first semester).
 Applied piano may be required (additional fee required) - 5.
-Complete the Concert Recital Attendance each semester (MUSC0250)
+Complete 8 semesters of Concert Recital Attendance.
+(MUSC0250)